What Is BMR: Why It Is Not Your Daily Calorie Target | CalCalc

 PubMed

-2. Frankenfield D, Roth-Yousey L, Compher C. Comparison of predictive equations for resting metabolic rate in healthy nonobese and obese adults: a systematic review.
+2. Frankenfield D, Roth-Yousey L, Compher C. Comparison of predictive equations for resting metabolic rate.

 3. Hall KD, et al. Quantification of the effect of energy imbalance on bodyweight.